Learning How to Incorporate Self Care in Your Life

 There are lots of ways to access mental health resources in a time of need…

 Being quarantined means being open to alternative forms of everything you normally do outside of your home.
 Trips to the gym are now Youtube workouts, brunch with friends is now group texts with an exponential amount of emojis, and trips to your therapist’s office is now teletherapy from the comfort of your couch.
 For therapists and those participating in mental health services, this can be an unwanted, but necessary shift.
-Participating in teletherapy services (aka telemedicine) is a great way to connect however, and access mental health services for both the professional and the client.
+Participating in telehealth therapy services is a great way to connect however, and access mental health services for both the professional and the client.

 Reasons Why Teletherapy is a Positive Alternative

-Ease of Access: Utilizing teletherapy means you can access therapy appointments from virtually anywhere.
+Ease of Access: Utilizing telehealth therapy services means you can access therapy appointments from virtually anywhere.
 For mental health professionals licensed in California, that means being able to provide mental health services to any resident in California from Sacramento down to San Diego.
 It also means clients don’t have to travel too and from an appointment or find parking or hit traffic or miss their appointment all together.

 Best Fit with Therapist: Over the years, I have had many clients move to find better opportunities for their life, but a sense of continuity was felt when they knew they could continue seeing me from their new location within the state.
 Teletherapy also allows you a wider selection of therapists/clients to work with as you are not confined to those located within a 30 mile radius.
 Having options means being able to find the therapist that can best understand your story and guide you to the change you want to see in your life.